minitage/minitage.paste/README.txt

       configuration file toward zope/plone.
     - minitage.instances.postgresql: create a postgresql instance in the sys dir of your project
+    - minitage.instances.mysql: create a mysql instance in the sys dir of your project
     - minitage.instances.openldap: create a openldap instance in the sys dir of your project
     - minitage.instances.paste-initd: create a paste initd file and logrotated